Dronolab/thunderhawk/README.md

-# Rove
+# Thunderhawk

-Rove is a robot developed by the Capra team at ÉTS.
-Utilizing ROS2 Humble, Rove is designed for advanced applications in search and rescue robotics.
+Thunderhawk is a drone developed by the Dronolab team at ÉTS.
+Utilizing ROS2 Humble, Thunderhawk is designed for advanced applications such as passenger transport and package delivery.

 ## Work in a docker container (Preferred)

 Working in a dev container will allow you to have the same environnement as the CI and make sure that your code will work on another computer.
-It will also allow you to easily switch package version and test thing without breaking your computer.
+It will also allow you to easily switch package version and test things without breaking your computer.

 ### Windows installation